-The AHTA Internship Goals and Objectives form serves as the tool to establish the base-line performance level of the intern and to identify specific areas to address.
+The AHTA Internship Goals and Objectives serves as the tool to establish the base-line performance level of the intern and to identify specific areas to address.
 This form should be completed with the intern at the beginning of the internship.
 Recognizing the various education, skills, and experience that interns bring to his/her internship, an intern may or may not need to focus on each area identified in the program content.
 It is the responsibility of the supervisor to work collaboratively with the intern to identify and develop the goals and objectives along with the expected timeline for completion.

-The AHTA Horticultural Therapy Internship Performance Report form serves as the tool for evaluating the intern's performance in the identified areas of program content, the internship projects, and to track progress on his/her identified goals.
-It is recommended that the Internship Performance Report be completed after 240 hours and must be completed at the end of the 480 hours.
+The AHTA Horticultural Therapy Internship Performance Report serves as a tool for evaluating the intern's performance in program content areas, projects, and to progress on his/her identified goals.
+It is suggested to complete the Internship Performance Report after 240 hours and must be completed at the end of the 480 hours.